 Over 3 million dogs entered shelters in 2018.
 This number has remained consistent through the years.
 In contrast, only 2 million dogs are adopted each year.

-Latest Stats From AVMA Revealed 45% of Households Own a Dog as a Pet (AVMA)
+Latest Stats From APPA Revealed 49.5% of Households Own a Dog as a Pet (APPA)

 As mentioned in an article on WebMD discussing allergies, between 37% and 47% of all US households own at least one dog as a pet.
-But AVMA sourcebook of 2022 revealed 45% of the US households own at least one dog.
+According to APPA 65.1 million households own a dog, constituting almost 49.5% of the 131.43 million households in the USA

 In the US, 83 To 88 Million Dogs Are Owned as Pets (AVMA)